 The storage and maintenance of identity information for a defined population for specific business reasons.

-UCSF will record and manage identity information regarding an individual, including but not limited to faculty, staff, students, residents, fellows, trainees, visitors, volunteers, and affiliates, for any of the following reasons:
+UCSF may record and manage identity information regarding an individual, including but not limited to faculty, staff, students, residents, fellows, trainees, visitors, volunteers, applicants for admission, and affiliates, for any of the following reasons:

-- To fulfill obligations, including paying salary and wages, conferring benefits, meeting external legally or contractually mandated reporting obligations, and providing transcripts, verifications, certifications, and similar confirmations;
+- To fulfill obligations, including paying salary and wages, conferring benefits, meeting external legally or contractually mandated reporting obligations, maintaining admission, financial aid, and academic records, and providing transcripts, verifications, certifications, and similar confirmations;

 - To provide services;